Blow-ups of three-dimensional toric singularities: Introduction

 The importance of study of purely log terminal blow-ups is that: some very important questions of birational geometry for $n$-dimensional varieties, contractions can be reduced to the smaller dimension $n-1$, using purely log terminal blow-ups (for instance, see the papers \cite{PrLect}, \cite{Sh2}, \cite{PrSh} and \cite{PrEll}).
 In dimension two, purely log terminal blow-ups are completely classified and the classification of two-dimensional non-divisorial log terminal extremal contractions of local type is obtained using them \cite{PrLect}.
 For three-dimensional varieties the first similar problem is to get the same explicit geometric classification of three-dimensional Mori contraction of local type as in two-dimensional case.
 The next problem is the first difficulty to realize this approach. \begin{problem} Describe the class of all log del Pezzo surfaces, generic $\PP^1$-fibrations which can be the exceptional divisors of some purely log terminal blow-ups of three-dimensional terminal singularities. \end{problem}

 Suppose that $f(E)=P$ is a point.
-Then we solve this problem in the case of terminal toric singularities in this paper (theorem \ref{dim3plt}).
-Moreover we obtain the description of plt blow-ups of $\QQ$-factorial three-dimensional toric singularities (theorem \ref{dim32plt}).
+Then we solve this problem in the case of terminal toric singularities (Theorem \ref{dim3plt}).
+Moreover we obtain the description of plt blow-ups of $\QQ$-factorial three-dimensional toric singularities (Theorem \ref{dim32plt}).
 Purely log terminal and canonical blow-ups are divided into toric and non-toric blow-ups up to analytic isomorphism.
-The study of non-toric plt blow-ups is reduced to the description of plt triples $(S,D,\G)$ in dimension two (see proposition \ref{defS} and definition \ref{triple}).
+The study of non-toric plt blow-ups is reduced to the description of plt triples $(S,D,\G)$ in dimension two (Definition \ref{triple}).

-Also we obtain the description of canonical blow-ups of three-dimensional terminal toric singularities in this paper (theorem \ref{dim3can}).
+Also we obtain the description of canonical blow-ups of three-dimensional terminal toric singularities (Theorem \ref{dim3can}).
 The study of non-toric canonical blow-ups is reduced to the description of the following two interrelated objects: a) toric canonical blow-ups of $(X\ni P)$ and b) some triples $(S,D,\G)$ in dimension two.

-Immediate corollary of theorem \ref{dim3can} is that the terminal blow-ups of three-dimensional terminal toric singularities are toric up to analytic isomorphism.
+Immediate corollary of Theorem \ref{dim3can} is that the terminal blow-ups of three-dimensional terminal toric singularities are toric up to analytic isomorphism.
 This corollary was proved in the papers \cite{Kaw1}, \cite{Kawakita1} and \cite{Corti} by another methods.

 Suppose that $f(E)$ is a one-dimensional toric subvariety (curve) of the toric singularity $(X\ni P)$.
-Then the description of plt and canonical blow-ups is given in theorems \ref{dim31_plt}, \ref{dim32_plt}, \ref{dim31_can} and in corollary \ref{dim32_can}.
+Then the description of plt and canonical blow-ups is given in Theorems \ref{dim31_plt}, \ref{dim32_plt}, \ref{dim31_can} and in Corollary \ref{dim32_can}.

-The part of work has been completed during my stay at Max-Planck-Institut f$\ddot {\mt u}$r Mathematik in 2003.
-This work was done with the partial support of the Russian Foundation for Basic Research (grant no. 02-01-00441), the President grants (grant no. 489-2003.01 and grant MK-1285.2003.1).
-I would like to thank MPIM for the hospitality, support and stimulating atmosphere.
 I am grateful to Professors Yu.G.~Prokhorov and I.A.~Cheltsov for valuable advices.